AP FACT CHECK: White House overly downbeat about budgeteers

-Citing the Congressional Budget Office's earlier estimates on the Obama law, spokesman Sean Spicer said, "If you're looking at the CBO for accuracy, you're looking in the wrong place."
+Citing the Congressional Budget Office's earlier estimates on the Obama law, spokesman Sean Spicer said Wednesday, "If you're looking at the CBO for accuracy, you're looking in the wrong place."

 He added, "I mean they were way, way off the last time in every aspect of how they scored and projected Obamacare."